Iron Maiden

 After having his compositions rejected by several bands in which he participated because he considered them too complicated, Steve Harris decided to create his own band.
 Harris assigned the name Iron Maiden, inspired by the torture instrument of the same name.

-Considering the band has been active for 48 years, this page is long and has many lineup changes.
+This page is long, considering the band has been active for 48 years.
+They had many lineup changes.

 Facade of the Cart and Horses Pub in Stratford, London, at this venue, Iron Maiden played some of their first performances.